 - Sleep and mood disorders such as depression and anxiety

-It is therefore crucial to effectively manage stress to maintain healthy cortisol levels.
-Different techniques can be used for this purpose, such as regular physical activity, breathing exercises, or seeking a better balance between professional and personal life.
+Effectively managing stress is therefore crucial to maintaining healthy cortisol levels.
+Various techniques can be used to achieve this, such as regular physical activity, breathing exercises, or seeking a better work-life balance.

 The effects of cortisol on the body

-Cortisol plays a major role in the metabolism of carbohydrates, lipids and proteins, essential to provide the body with the energy it needs.
-In fact, this hormone participates in gluconeogenesis , a process where the liver synthesizes glucose from other substrates, thus helping to maintain stable blood sugar levels.
+Cortisol plays a major role in the metabolism of carbohydrates, lipids, and proteins, essential for providing the body with the energy it needs.
+Indeed, this hormone participates in gluconeogenesis , a process where the liver synthesizes glucose from other substrates, thus helping to maintain stable blood sugar levels.

 - For carbohydrates , cortisol promotes the release of glucose into the blood, providing a quick source of energy for the body.